 All you'll need is a Markdown writing app, and an export tool to turn Markdown into eBooks, PDFs, or anything else you want.
 Or you might just need the writing tool: iA Writer and Byword include simple formatting to export text as a PDF or a print document, while Ulysses and Scrivener include customizable export templates to publish Markdown as eBooks and more.

 If you want a tool just for turning Markdown into beautiful documents, Pandoc is one of the most powerful Markdown export tools.
 It can be tricky to master, though, and only runs in Terminal.
 For a simpler way to export Markdown, Marked is a great option with customizable PDF and eBook templates.
+Or, you can use Zapier's Formatter tool to convert Markdown text to HTML, then send it to any of your apps for safekeeping or publication.

-Or, if you're writing a book, just upload your Markdown files to LeanPub and it'll turn them into print-ready PDFs and Kindle and iBooks-ready eBooks, and even let you sell your book right its site.
+If you're writing a book, just upload your Markdown files to LeanPub and it'll turn them into print-ready PDFs and Kindle and iBooks-ready eBooks, and even let you sell your book right its site.

 Blogging is where Markdown shines brightest.
 It started out with a plugin for Movable Type, and since has spread to almost every new blogging platform.